 Financial and Home Adjustments

-Financial goals are another crucial aspect of your five-year plan.
 Determine your financial goals, such as paying off debt, saving for a down payment on a house, or investing in higher education.
 Break these goals into smaller, more manageable parts, such as monthly savings targets or everyday expenses reduction.
-Additionally, consider your living situation and any adjustments needed in the future, such as relocating for work or downsizing to save money.
+Consider your living situation and any adjustments needed in the future, such as relocating for work or downsizing to save money.

 Examples: